PunzOP/PunzOP/README.md

-call me punz or luke
+call me punz or luke, he him

-he him

-rentry has everything you need to know
+rentry has everything you need to know. i hate drunz and it's shippers